inbloom/secure-data-service/README.md

 This is the ESDS and databrowser.
 All of the projects are Maven driven with the exception of admin-tools and databrowser.
 Those are both Rails applications.
 This project runs on Java 7 and Maven 3.
 For Ruby, version 2.0.0 is the recommended version.

-*Note - These instructions were written using Ubuntu 12.04 and above.
+*Note - These instructions were written using Ubuntu 12.04 & above.

 Prerequisites
 =============